wiweq05/rds-ca-cert/README.md

 [ec2-user@ip-pgrpt]$ ./ pg_health_check.sh
 5. Running this file creates below three files:
 - instance-list.txt : This is the list of ALL RDS instances in the account and regions associated with CLI configuration.
-- after-update-txt : This is the list of updated RDS CA Cert name ("rds-ca-2019") for each instance
+- after-update.txt : This is the list of updated RDS CA Cert name ("rds-ca-2019") for each instance
 - final-rds-cert.txt :  List of RDS instances with updated Cert name

 **Please Note**